Organic light-emitting diodes at M2N

 Together with our spin-off company Simbeyond, we are continually improving the kMC simulation tools and develop new, more approximate but also more efficient simulation tools.
 This development requires a balance between knowledge of quantum mechanical processes, device physics, mathematics, numerical procedures, and programming.

-In all of the above areas we have regular PhD and Postdoc openings, as well as tailored Bachelor and Master projects.
+In all of the above areas we have regular openings for tailored Bachelor and Master projects.
 Much of our research is performed together with the spin-off company Simbeyond.
 We collaborate with groups all over Europe.
 Internationally, we mainly collaborate with groups in Asia.
 We are happy to discuss international internships.